Excellence in Academic Advising (EAA)

 - Supported and improved advising practices.

 WSU is one of 12 institutions in an Urban Ecosystems Cohort of EAA.
-With a start date of fall 2019, the project will continue through the end of 2022.
-Any WSU faculty or staff interested in participating in one of the EAA committees can complete an interest form.
+With a start date of fall 2020, the project will continue through the end of 2023.
+Any WSU faculty or staff interested in participating in the current or future phases should contact the project liaisons Kate Bernas (ab9599) or Cheryl Kollin (ac9693).